How to Dye the Ends of Your Hair Fun Colors: Tips From a Pro

 - Aluminum foil

-- Plastic Hair Cape
+- Plastic hair cape

-- Blow dyer
+- Blow dryer

 Now that you have everything you need, it is time to get ready to have some fun!

-- Get a comfortable chair for the person to sit in and wrap them in a hair cape or a towel.
-Remember you are working with chemicals.
+Get a comfortable chair for the person to sit in, and wrap them in a hair cape or a towel.
+Remember, you are working with chemicals.
 If any of the bleach or color gets onto their skin or their clothes, it can be damaging.
 Not only can it stain, but it can also burn!
 Safety first!
 Make sure you take these precautions so you don't make a mess!

 - Now put on some disposable rubber gloves.
-I would also suggest removing any rings or jewelry you are fond of just to avoid possible damage.
-You are working with chemicals and you want to protect your skin and your stuff.
+I would also suggest removing any rings or jewelry you are fond of, just to avoid possible damage.
+You are working with chemicals, and you want to protect your skin and your stuff.

 - Once the bleach has lightened the hair to the desired level, go ahead and wash it out.
-Keep the braids in tact as you will be adding the color next and will want to leave them in to help guide you.
+Keep the braids intact as you will be adding the color next and will want to leave them in to help guide you.